Last Updated on

 4. Clean Cloths

-Feeding cycles will repeat and so will burps that will occasionally throw up a little milk.
-Instead of spoiling your clothes repetitively, make use of a clean cloth that can help catch any spit of your child.
+With repeating feeding cycles come the inevitable burps that will occasionally cause your little one to throw up a little milk.
+Instead of spoiling your clothes repetitively, make use of a clean cloth that can help catch any spit by your child.

 5. Extra Baby Clothes

-Surprises come unannounced and your little one is adept at it.
-He could pee even while you are changing the diaper or spray milk all over himself, spoiling the clothes.
-Don’t let him sit with those and carry spare clothes around that can be changed conveniently.
+Messy surprises come unannounced, and your little one is adept at it.
+He could pee even while you are changing the diaper or spray milk all over himself, spoiling his clothes.
+Carry spare clothes for your baby to be prepared for these messy situations.

 6. Disposable Bag

-All those dirty diapers, used cloth, unclean wipes need to be disposed of away properly and throwing them just anywhere is not the right way to do it.
+All those dirty diapers, unclean wipes, etc., need to be disposed properly and throwing them just anywhere is not the right way to do it.
 Use a disposable bag to keep them in and then dispose them at a dustbin when you spot one.

 7. Cream for Diaper Rash